The reference manual allows a general restriction on representation clauses, as found in RM 13.1(22):

 Another issue with address clauses is the interaction with alignment requirements.
 When an address clause is given for an object, the address value must be consistent with the alignment of the object (which is usually the same as the alignment of the type of the object).
 If an address clause is given that specifies an inappropriately aligned address value, then the program execution is erroneous.

-Finally, GNAT does not permit overlaying of objects of controlled types or composite types containing a controlled component.
+Finally, GNAT does not permit overlaying of objects of class-wide types.
 In most cases, the compiler can detect an attempt at such overlays and will generate a warning at compile time and a Program_Error exception at run time.

 An address clause cannot be given for an exported object.
 More understandably the real restriction is that objects with an address clause cannot be exported.
 This is because such variables are not defined by the Ada program, so there is no external object to export.